Cosmological Prediction from the joint observation of MeerKAT and CSST at $z$ = 0.4 $\sim$ 1.2: signal extraction

 The determination of the values of $N_{\mathrm{fg}}$ is an essential part in H\textsc{i} intensity mapping data processing.
 We compared the cross-correlation power spectra of H\textsc{i} maps with different $N_{\mathrm{fg}}$ values and referred to the eigenvalue spectra and eigenvectors obtained from PCA/SVD method, the number of removal modes $N_{\mathrm{fg}}$ is determined to be 10, 5, 3 at $z=0.5$, 0.7, and 1 respectively.
 We also perform the same tests with the maps masked bright point sources with ${\rm flux} >10\,\mathrm{mJy}$ to check whether masking will decrease the difficulty of foreground removal.
 We did find that, at $z=0.5$, we can remove one less mode to obtain the similar result as non-masking map.
 However, at $z=0.7$ and 1, the values of $N_{\mathrm{fg}}$ remain the same.

 We also notice that the value of $N_{\mathrm{fg}}$ decreases with increasing redshift.
-We check the spectra of all the components in our simulation at each redshift, and find that this is mainly due to that the beam patterns of polarization leakage will be the same at frequency lower than $\sim 870$ MHz.
+We check the spectra of all the components in our simulation at each redshift, and find that this is mainly due to that the beam patterns that \textsc{EIDOS} generated will be the same at frequency lower than $\sim 870$ MHz.
 Since the frequency dependency of beam pattern causes oscillations of polarization leakage along the frequency, when it stops, it will lessen the complexity of foreground.
-Therefore, it becomes more effective for the foreground compontent separation using PCA/SVD.
+Therefore, it becomes more effective for the foreground component separation using PCA/SVD.